-Setting up Accrued Holiday for your organization
+Setting up Accrued holiday for your organization

-In Planday, Accrued Holiday is handled in a few steps:
+In Planday, Accrued holiday is handled in a few steps:

-1. Create a template Accrued vacation account
+1. Create an account template for Accrued leave

 The first step for handling accrued vacations for employees starts with creating a template and setting up the shared details.